 Borrowing a phrase from a previous story, “It’s never too late,” I write this wishing the timing of this story would have been different – but unfortunately no one can change the course of events.
 Explaining that statement is something that will come later in the story, but for now let me introduce you to the person this story is about.
 Her name is Candy and this is a story about overcoming the hardest things.
 If there is anyone out there who needs to hear that it’s possible to change your life, this is the person who has shown it can be done.

 Candy was in her early thirties when she and I first met.
 My phone had rung and there she was at the other end.
 Candy was serious about escaping the nightmare that alcohol and drugs had caused in her life and was interested in coming to a study I was teaching.
-Over the next nine years, Candy and I have come to know each other well.
+Over the next nine years, Candy and I came to know each other well.
 The word that comes to mind when I think of Candy is strong.
 This is not just because she is physically bigger and stronger than I, but because she is a strong personality in almost every way.
 When she walks in the room, just her presence demands attention.
 This woman is straight forward and blunt.
 If she says something, she backs it up.
 I know a phone conversation with Candy will be brief, to the point and purposeful.
 There is no just chit-chatting with Candy.
 In fact, if I were in a dark alley, there would be no other person that I would rather have by my side.
 She is fiercely loyal and very protective.
 Although all these characteristics are quite powerful, nothing is more impressive to me than her courage.
 Without hesitation or fear, Candy faces things head-on with no holds barred.
 Having watched her live life has made me want to be brave.

 When I told Candy I was going to write a story about her, I said that there was one question that had kept coming to mind.
 The question I needed for her to answer that day was this, “What is the hardest thing you have ever done?”
 There was no pause or hesitation over her answer.
 It was quick and short.
 But before I tell you the answer, I want you to know the incredibly difficult things Candy has overcome in her life.
 Perhaps you may be able to identify with something from her life and be encouraged with the hope that it is possible to not just survive through adversity but to triumph over it.